Alpha-VLLM/Lumina-T2X/README.md

 For more about training and inference, please refer to [Lumina-T2I README.md](./Lumina-T2I/README.md#Installation)

-Lumina-T2V, Lumina-T2A is coming soon, training....
+Lumina-T2V, and Lumina-T2A are coming soon, training...

 ## 📑 Opensource Plan